ThrowTheSwitch/Ceedling/plugins/gcov/README.md

   # Defaults to HtmlBasic.
   :reports:
     # Make an HTML summary report.
-    # Supported utilities: gcovr, Report Generator
+    # Supported utilities: gcovr, ReportGenerator
     - HtmlBasic

     # Make an HTML report with line by line coverage of each source file.
-    # Supported utilities: gcovr, Report Generator
+    # Supported utilities: gcovr, ReportGenerator
     - HtmlDetailed

-    # Make a Text report, which may be output to the console with gcovr or a file in both gcovr and Report Generator.
+    # Make a Text report, which may be output to the console with gcovr or a file in both gcovr and ReportGenerator.
-    # Supported utilities: gcovr, Report Generator
+    # Supported utilities: gcovr, ReportGenerator
     - Text

     # Make a Cobertura XML report.
-    # Supported utilities: gcovr, Report Generator
+    # Supported utilities: gcovr, ReportGenerator
     - Cobertura

     # Make a SonarQube XML report.
-    # Supported utilities: gcovr, Report Generator
+    # Supported utilities: gcovr, ReportGenerator
     - SonarQube

     # Make a JSON report.